 - Psychomotor Skills Exam: first attempt, second attempt/same day, retake, retake/second attempt.
-If the candidate fails the retake/second attempt, the candidate will pay a new \$150 fee to test after the required remedial education. - Cognitive Exam: first attempt, second attempt, third attempt.
-After the third attempt, the candidate will pay a new \$150 fee to test after their remedial education.
+If the candidate fails the retake/second attempt, the candidate will pay an additional fee to test at a different ALA/ARTP. - Cognitive Exam: first attempt, second attempt, third attempt.
+After the third attempt, the candidate will pay an additional testing fee to test at a different ALA/ARTP.